• ROENFR

 CHAPTER III

 Art.
-23 – The fields of expertise of CES are:
+23 – The specialty areas of CES are:

 a) economic policies;